kiranma72/abdm-docs/content/6-M1-APIs/abha-id-registration/registration-via-other-documents.md

 draft: false
 ---

-## Registration via Other Documents
+## ABHA ID Registration via Other Documents

 ## Overview of the functionality